Research

 Auditing and debugging AI-driven software in legal- and social-critical domains.

-Application domains include tax preparation software, juvenile justice, and public services, where transparency and accountability are critical.
+Application domains include tax preparation software, juvenile justice, and other public-facing systems where transparency and accountability matter.

 Formal guarantees for safety, security, and control under uncertainty.

-I design provably correct and resilient controllers for safety-critical cyber-physical systems.
-My work combines control theory, formal verification, and symbolic reasoning to ensure safety and security in dynamic and uncertain environments.
+I develop methods for the analysis and design of safety-critical cyber-physical systems.
+This work combines control theory, formal verification, and symbolic methods to reason about safety, security, privacy, and resilience in dynamic environments.